CSA-OCP-GER/azure-fundamentals/README.md

 * [ARM viewer (international cloud)](https://resources.azure.com): if you want to see how Azure internally describes resources and test the Azure ARM REST API
 * [Azure Quickstart Templates](https://azure.microsoft.com/en-us/resources/templates/): more than 600 ARM templates ready to be downloaded, used, and adapted to your custom needs
 * [Azure SDKs and Tools](https://aka.ms/azuresdk): download the most frequently used Azure tools, such as Powershell modules, the Azure CLI 2.0, the storage explorer and many others
+* [Subscription Management](https://account.windowsazure.com/Subscriptions): for example, in order to apply cost limits to a subscription

 ## Designing your solution